poppinss/youch-terminal/README.md

   // Defaults to false
   displayShortPath: false,

-  // Defaults to empty string
+  // Defaults to single whitspace
-  prefix: '',
+  prefix: ' ',

   // Defaults to false
   hideErrorTitle: false